cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 ![](../../../../../bh_web/static/documentation/images/quickcluster_fast.png)

 #### __Slow Beacon Search__
-Searching for beacons with 70% likelihood, at least 10 connections, 15% span average, min variance 15% and min delta time of 20 minutes.<br>
+Searching for beacons with 70% likelihood, at least 10 connections, 15% time span average, minimum variance of 15% and minimum delta time of 20 minutes.<br>
-Note this will also search for fast beacons as avg_delta <=
+Note that this will also search for fast beacons, as avg_delta <= value encompasses both fast and slow.
 ```
 Average Delta Time = 20
 Connection Count = 10